 If you make an incorrect allocation of a number in a Sudoku puzzle then the puzzle becomes 'unsolvable'.
 At some later stage you will find an insurmountable contradiction, a number would have to be placed in two squares in the same row, column or region violating the Sudoku rule or else you'll find a square that can't take any of the numbers according to the rule.
 To correct the mistake you need to backtrack through the allocations that you have made until you find the one in error.
 Often this is because you overlooked another possibility for a square and thought it was the only choice.
 Sudoku Dragon immediately alerts you when a puzzle becomes unsolvable or you make an allocation that breaks the Sudoku rules.
 The program lets you backtrack easily with 'undo' to go back to a solvable state.

 Skill is required to create a challenging Sudoku puzzle.
 It is not just a matter of randomly allocating numbers to squares.
-Firstly, to ensure that there is only one unique solution requires that there are the correct number of initial 'exposed' squares to begin with.
+Firstly, to ensure that there is only one unique solution requires that there is the correct number of initial 'exposed' squares to begin with.
 If there were only a handful there would be many ways to allocate all the squares - but all Sudoku puzzles can have only a single, unique solution.
 The challenge is to reveal just enough squares to make the solution both unique and challenging.
 The pattern of squares can make a pleasing arrangement , and this should be taken into account when creating a Sudoku puzzle.
 In general the more revealed squares there are the easier the puzzle will be to solve.
 If the revealed squares are distributed evenly throughout the puzzle, then it will be easier to solve than if regions have very few filled squares.
 Some of the toughest puzzles have a couple of regions with no squares revealed at all, or when a particular number does not occur in the whole Sudoku puzzle.
 Solution strategies are discussed in our online forums and strategy page.

 When Sudoku was published by the Nikoli magazine in Japan they decided to add some extra spice to form true Sudoku puzzles.
 They decided to make the pattern of revealed squares should be symmetric.
 Most puzzles that you come across are symmetric.
 If you turn the Sudoku on its side or upside down the pattern of initial squares is repeated (but not the numbers).
 Sudoku Dragon supports both a symmetric and a random pattern of initial squares.
 The random pattern can make the games more challenging to solve although it may be less aesthetically appealing to look at.